pelavarre/byoverbs/futures.md

 detect new or old Source Lines
     that have "{..}" without F

+vqgl 'fatal: no pattern given'
+    should block launch of Vi
+        ditto at vqol, eqgl, eqol
+    vqgl '||:'
+        doesn't just happen when you type:  vqgl ||:

 bash.py
-    to search for .py over not .py
+    to search for .py over not .py fix the Vi bugs of
+        not editing Colored Screen Transcripts
+    fix the Sh Screen bugs of
+        breaking Lines, flooding with Blank Lines, limiting Lines per Transcript 'screen -r' to the 1 detached, 'screen -ls' the LogFile names default Ls to like toggle
+        ls -hlF -rt
+        ls -hAlF -rt
+    trace the expansions visibly

 vi.py
     as a bookmark of editor features to show off